-Now, with oodles of information at their fingertips, consumers do research before purchases by pulling the information they need to make a decision.
+Now, with oodles of information at their fingertips, consumers do research before purchases by pulling the information they need to make a decision—especially millennial consumers.
 They are less passive in their buyer role, they don’t like blatant advertising, and they are completely in control.
 This means that companies have gained an opportunity to provide the right information at the right time to increase chances of conversion.

 But there’s a flipside: everything about a company, good and bad alike, is out there for everyone to find.
 If a company is not authentic, it will be exposed, which may harm its reputation.

 Success is no longer goal-oriented and heavily quantitative; rather, a lot less calculation and optimization is involved due to the necessity of putting observation of the market in the forefront.
-People are more than just consumers now, companies need to be transparent and ethical, and pull marketing - providing the right value at the right time to the right people - is the standard.
+People are more than just consumers now, companies need to be transparent and ethical, and pull marketing—providing the right value at the right time to the right people—is the gold standard.